-1. Completed draft Climate Change Toolkit for municipalities, including fact sheets and model strategies for local and regional actions to reduce GHG emissions.
-Disseminated toolkit to municipalities and posted on PVPC website.

-- 2. Established a Climate Action and Clean Energy Advisory Committee to help promote the Climate Change toolkit and plan.
-Coordinate regular Committee meetings. - Completed "Climate Action and Clean Energy Plan" for the Pioneer Valley region in 2013, as part of the Sustainable Knowledge Corridor project. - 4.
-Worked, in concert with transportation staff, to update Transportation Project Evaluation criteria to include climate and sustainability criteria.
+- Completed draft Climate Change Toolkit for municipalities, including fact sheets and model strategies for local and regional actions to reduce GHG emissions.
+Disseminated toolkit to municipalities and posted on PVPC website. - Established a Climate Action and Clean Energy Advisory Committee to help promote the Climate Change toolkit and plan.
+Coordinate regular Committee meetings. - Completed "Climate Action and Clean Energy Plan" for the Pioneer Valley region in 2013, as part of the Sustainable Knowledge Corridor project. - Worked, in concert with transportation staff, to update Transportation Project Evaluation criteria to include climate and sustainability criteria.

-- 1. Coordinate a regional climate action summit or event to help promote action on the Climate Change Toolkit and plan. - 2.
-Continue a program of technical assistance to communities to implement elements of the Climate Change Toolkit, including zoning for GHG reduction and Green Communities designations. - 3.
+- 1. Coordinate a regional climate action summit or event to help promote action on the Climate Change Toolkit and plan. - Continue a program of technical assistance to communities to implement elements of the Climate Change Toolkit, including zoning for GHG reduction and Green Communities designations. - 3.
 Develop an inventory and vulnerability assessment of critical Pioneer Valley transportation, water and wastewater infrastructure which is vulnerable to the impacts of climate change (i.e. severe weather, flooding).
 Include an assessment and prioritization of culvert and stream crossings in the region. - 4.
 Identify strategies and tools to adapt programs to address climate change impacts to better prepare communities including storm proofing, armoring and reducing vulnerabilities of targeted infrastructure and seek resources to implement the strategies.
-Consider how the results of such assessments can inform transportation planning activities and how adaptation and mitigation strategies can be implemented effectively. - 5.
-Continue to refine and update the adopted Transportation Project Evaluation criteria which include climate and sustainability criteria, as needed.
-Evaluate the effectiveness of the new TEC criteria, based on their use in project evaluation. - 6.
-Identify strategies that can be used to prioritize culvert and stream crossings in the region, so that replacement projects can be TIP-ready. - 7.
-Participate, as necessary, in MassDOT's ongoing study of the Deerfield Watershed in partnership with DEP that will examine the Deerfield Watershed.
+Consider how the results of such assessments can inform transportation planning activities and how adaptation and mitigation strategies can be implemented effectively. - Continue to refine and update the adopted Transportation Project Evaluation criteria which include climate and sustainability criteria, as needed.
+Evaluate the effectiveness of the new TEC criteria, based on their use in project evaluation. - Identify strategies that can be used to prioritize culvert and stream crossings in the region, so that replacement projects can be TIPready.

+7. Participate, as necessary, in MassDOT's ongoing study of the Deerfield Watershed in partnership with DEP that will examine the Deerfield Watershed.
 The study will determine how climate change scenarios impact the river system, make recommendations to help determine if culvert size should be increased, and if so, will develop an incremental implementation strategy.

-- 1. Climate action regional summit or event. - 2.
-Inventory and vulnerability assessment of critical transportation and water infrastructure in the Pioneer Valley. - 3.
+- 1. Climate action regional summit or event.
+Summer 2016. - Inventory and vulnerability assessment of critical transportation and water infrastructure in the Pioneer Valley.
+Public engagement is anticipated in the Summer of 2016 with a final product in September 2016 - 3.
 Evaluation of adopted TEC criteria, with amendments as needed. - 4.
-Strategies to prioritize culverts and achieve project readiness. - 5.
+Strategies to prioritize culverts and achieve project readiness.
+As necessary. - 5.
 Adoption of Climate Change Toolkit strategies in selected communities.
+As necessary.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$ 9,176 4 weeks

 MassDOT (20% match) \$ 2,294 1 weeks

 TOTAL \$11,470 5 weeks

-Direct Labor \$ 5,209
+Direct Labor \$ 5.209

-Task 3.11Green Streets and Infrastructure
+Task 3.11 Green Streets and Infrastructure